TIMEWELL

 BIS (Bureau of Industry and Security) — The US Commerce Department agency responsible for administering and enforcing EAR: reviewing export license applications, updating controlled item lists, and imposing penalties for violations.

-Entity List — A list of foreign companies and organizations that the US government has determined present security concerns.
-Exports to listed entities require individual licenses as a rule.
-Huawei's 2019 listing made this broadly known, but the list is updated frequently — regular monitoring is required.
+Entity List — A list of foreign companies and organizations that the US government has designated for export control reasons, meaning exports to them require individual licenses as a rule.
+A major telecommunications equipment maker's listing once drew wide attention.
+Listing is a regulatory classification, however, and does not mean the company has engaged in wrongdoing.
+The list is updated frequently, so regular monitoring is required.

 SDN List (Specially Designated Nationals List) — Administered by the US Treasury Department's OFAC (Office of Foreign Assets Control).
 Transactions with listed individuals and organizations are entirely prohibited.
 More restrictive than the Entity List.